 Hi!
 I’m Taylor Hickman, a native Texan, but spent some time in Oklahoma.
 I received a Bachelor’s degree from Texas Tech University in Exercise and Sport Science in 2013.
 After several years out of school I realized I wasn’t done with my education, and I enrolled at Texas Woman’s University where I earned a Master’s degree in Biology in 2020.
 I am currently a doctoral candidate in Dr. Averitt’s lab investigating how the interaction between the immune and nervous systems can cause a greater female prevalence in certain pain disorders.

 TEMILOLUWA PEACE OLAOLUWA, M.S.

 My name is Peace Olaoluwa.
 In 2017, I graduated with my BSc in Physical and Biological Sciences from Cottey College, in Nevada, MO.
 I worked in the food and medical industry as a part of the Quality Department for 3 years before joining Texas Woman’s University’s Molecular Biology PhD program.
 I am currently a graduate student in the Averitt lab working on developing the phytochemicals in the native Texas plant Euphorbia bicolor as a non-opioid therapeutic for burn pain.

-Angela Lopez-Ramirez, Natalia Santos, Erica Rodriguez, Emily Simmons, Estefany Montelongo, Hanna McDonald, Taylor Harris, Sushmitha Ananth, Sirima Tongkhuya, Cierra Lopez, Jin Lee, Rowda Besher, Will Benton
+Emily Keene, Kyla Podge, Sonia Adhikari, Laura Lugo, Lauren Lockhart, Michael Paul Hunter, Angela Lopez-Ramirez, Anusha Adhikari, Natalia Santos, Erica Rodriguez, Emily Simmons, Estefany Montelongo, Hanna McDonald, Taylor Harris, Sushmitha Ananth, Sirima Tongkhuya, Cierra Lopez, Rowda Besher, Will Benton

 Off to change the world